 Research proves that these natural attempts work.
 The same attempts, however fail when we judge ourselves or others in an unhealthy way.

 And what if, conflict resolved well was such a non-event that we literally didn’t even notice it when we did it?

-Because we literally ALREADY do this… but too often, we get our identity wrapped up in another person’s opinion of us, or we judge them, and this pride keeps us from working through the conflict well?
+We ALREADY do this.
+But too often, we get our identity wrapped up in another person’s opinion of us, or we judge them, and this pride keeps us from working through the conflict well.